Klook.com

 DAR-Cagayan hosts ARBO Summit 2017

 The Department of Agrarian Reform Provincial Office of Cagayan-Batanes (DARPO Cagayan-Batanes) hosted an Agrarian Reform Beneficiaries Organization (ARBO) Summit on November 13 to 18, 2017 in Tuguegarao City, Cagayan attended by more than 400 coop/organization leaders and officers.
+It serves as a platform for leaders and members of ARBOs—cooperatives and associations formed by agrarian reform beneficiaries (ARBs) in Cagayan province - to convene, exchange knowledge, and strengthen their capacities in agricultural enterprise development.

 Presently, there are at least two Agrarian Reform Community (ARC) Clusters in the province and two more are being organized.
 An ARC Cluster is composed to two or more ARCs organized into groups primarily to reduce poverty, and have sustained improvements in incomes and quality of life through business engagements proportionate to economies of scale, i.e., a proportionate saving in costs gained by an increased level of production.
 Hence, unity among the members and officers in the agrarian reform communities is essential value to sustain the programs that will have an impact against poverty in the countryside.

-The participants of the ARBO Summit also received updates on the DAR’s programs and thrusts for 2018 particularly on land tenure, farm mechanization, solar irrigation pump projects, sugarcane block farms, livelihood programs, climate change mitigation and adaptation activities, enterprise development, credit and microfinance programs, institutional development programs, etc., all of which are relevant to the management and operation of their coop enterprises towards poverty alleviation in the countryside.
+The participants of the ARBO Summit also received updates on the DAR’s programs and thrusts particularly on land tenure, farm mechanization, solar irrigation pump projects, sugarcane block farms, livelihood programs, climate change mitigation and adaptation activities, enterprise development, credit and microfinance programs, institutional development programs, etc., all of which are relevant to the management and operation of their coop enterprises towards poverty alleviation in the countryside.

 The participants were also oriented on the various innovative processes on grassroots implementation of the plans and programs of the government, including how to react and address graft and corruption.
 An orientation on Participatory Government was also conducted wherein Resource Speakers from the Kilusang Pagbabago and from the Office of Participatory Governance were invited to elaborate further about the government’s efforts on empowerment of the agricultural workers sector.
-The ARBO Summit also involved orientation on the new credit and microfinance facilities in addition to workshops on entrepreneurship and team building exercises that promote solidarity among the various ARBOs.
+The ARBO Summit also involved orientation on the new credit and microfinance facilities, in addition to workshops on entrepreneurship and team-building exercises that promote solidarity among the various ARBOs.

 The most common way people give up their power is by thinking they don't have any. -Alice Walker